milanglacier/yarepl.nvim/README.md

             callback = run_cmd_with_count 'REPLHide',
             desc = 'Hide REPL',
         })
-        bufmap(0, 'v', '<LocalLeader>s', '', {
+        -- `<LocalLeader>sap` will send the current paragraph to the -- buffer-attached REPL, or REPL 1 if there is no REPL attached.
+        -- `2<Leader>sap` will send the paragraph to REPL 2.
+Note that `ap` is -- just an example and can be replaced with any text object or motion. bufmap(0, 'v', '<LocalLeader>s', '', {
             callback = run_cmd_with_count 'REPLSendVisual',
             desc = 'Send visual region to REPL',